HTML Course | Structure of an HTML Document

 - BODY: This contains everything you want to display on the Web Page.

-Let us now have a look on the basic structure of HTML.
-That is the code which is must for every webpage to have:
+Let us now have a look at the basic structure of HTML.
+That is the code that is a must for every webpage to have:

 Every Webpage must contain this code.
-Below is the complete explanation of each of the tags used in the above piece of HTML code:
+Below is the complete explanation of each of the tag used in the above piece of HTML code:

 <!DOCTYPE html>: This tag is used to tells the HTML version.
 This currently tells that the version is HTML 5.